 Looking up from the apple cupped in your palm,

-its white wound spitting coolness down your arm:
+its white wound spitting a coolness that slides down your arm:

 Adam lounging in the sun, his eyes closed.